PaddlePaddle/PaddleSpeech/README.md

 <!---
 2021.12.14: We would like to have an online courses to introduce basics and research of speech, as well as code practice with `paddlespeech`.
 Please pay attention to our [Calendar](https://www.paddlepaddle.org.cn/live).
 --->
+- 👏🏻  2022.03.28: PaddleSpeech Server is available for Audio Classification, Automatic Speech Recognition and Text-to-Speech.
 - 👏🏻  2022.03.28: PaddleSpeech CLI is available for Speaker Verfication.
 - 🤗  2021.12.14: Our PaddleSpeech [ASR](https://huggingface.co/spaces/KPatrick/PaddleSpeechASR) and [TTS](https://huggingface.co/spaces/KPatrick/PaddleSpeechTTS) Demos on Hugging Face Spaces are available!
 - 👏🏻  2021.12.10: PaddleSpeech CLI is available for Audio Classification, Automatic Speech Recognition, Speech Translation (English to Chinese) and Text-to-Speech.